Logo Landeshauptstadt München

 Dr. Christian Scharpf Referent für Arbeit und Wirtschaft

-The winning song will be performed at “Brass Wiesn”
+The winning song will be performed on August 1 at the “Brass Wiesn”

 Luftaufnahme von der Brass Wiesn in Eching bei München